DPhil, University of Oxford, 2006

 Fuyubi Nakamura (中村冬日) is a socio-cultural anthropologist trained at Oxford.
 She is cross appointed with the Department of Asian Studies as Assistant Professor and with the Museum of Anthropology (MOA) where she works as Curator, Asia.
 She is also Associate Member in the Department of Anthropology.
 Fuyubi specializes in the anthropology of art, museum studies, and material and visual culture studies.
-She has taught in these fields in the graduate schools at the Australian National University (2007-2010) and University of Tokyo (2012-2013), and curated exhibitions internationally prior to joining UBC in 2014.
+She has taught in these fields in the graduate school at the Australian National University (2007-2010) and University of Tokyo (2012-2013), and curated exhibitions internationally prior to joining UBC in 2014.

 Her long-term research of over twenty years is an anthropological study of contemporary Japanese calligraphy.
 In addition to her fieldwork in Japan, she also carried out a research project that investigated the world of Japanese calligraphy in South American countries with large Japanese immigrant communities such as Argentina and Brazil.
 She took a leave from academia following the triple disaster in Japan in 2011 or 3.11, and was involved in relief and recovery activities in Miyagi Prefecture, and continues to do research about the aftermath of 3.11.